Sasha Luss: Film

 In 2017, Luss played Princess Lihö-Minaa in the film Valerian and the City of a Thousand Planets.
 In 2019, she starred in the title role of the action thriller film Anna as a Russian agent who goes undercover as a model.
+In 2023, Luss co-starred in the action-adventure film Sheroes.
+In 2024, she starred in the action film The Last Front and the science fiction thriller film Latency.

-In January 2022, it was announced that Luss would co-star in Jordan Gertner's new film Sheroes, to be filmed in January and February in Thailand.
+She appears as Tovia in the film Depravity.